dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-add-an-animation-output-value-to-an-animation-starting-value.md

 ---
-title: "How to: Add an Animation Output Value to an Animation Starting Value" ms.date: "03/30/2017"
+title: "How to: Add an Animation Output Value to an Animation Starting Value"
+description: Learn how to add an animation output value to an animation starting value using the IsAdditive property. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "animation [WPF]"